Research degrees

 All students are allocated supervisors upon registration; your supervisory team will have both subject specialism and experience of supervising to completion.
 Our list of current staff includes overviews of their research and areas expertise.
 These give an idea of the key areas of research that are covered at the RCA.

 We are not able to guarantee allocation to a specific supervisor as we need to balance staff capacities and our research strategy.
-However, if there is a particular supervisor whose research aligns with your research proposal, please join us at one of our Open Days and we can talk with you about the possibilities.
+However, if there is a particular supervisor whose research aligns with your research proposal, please join us at one of our Open Events and we can talk with you about the possibilities.

 Each student will have six supervisions per year (three for part-time students); these might be with the full supervisory team or with one supervisor.
 Students are expected to initiate these meetings, set the agenda and provide supervisors with pre-reading or other materials in an agreed timeframe for review.